Optimization-based Causal Estimation from Heterogenous Environments: Related work

 In summary, we began with a constrained optimization in \Cref{eq:constrained}.
-Its only optima is the causal coefficient $\betav$, but it requires knowledge of which covariates are causal.
-We relaxed that optimization to the minimization in \Cref{eq:v2}, which only relies on observable data, and propose \Cref{eq:approx2} as a practical objective.
-The causal coefficient remains to be an optima but there are others too, those between (and including) the 0-vector and the OLS solution.
-Hence, solving \Cref{eq:v2} alone does not identify causal coefficients.
+Its single optimum is the causal coefficient, but it requires the knowledge of which covariates are causal.
+We relaxed that optimization to \Cref{eq:v2}, which only relies on the observable data.
+The causal coefficient remains to be an optimum of \Cref{eq:v2}, but there are other solutions too, those between (and including) the $\zero$-vector and the ERM solution.
+Hence, solving \Cref{eq:v2} alone does not identify the causal coefficient yet.

 In the next section, we will restore identifiability by appealing to the invariance property of causality under interventions \citep{peters2016causal, arjovsky2019invariant,scholkopf2021toward}.
-With data from multiple environments---each one coming from a different intervention---we can define an optimization problem that whittles down the plausible set to one that only contains the causal coefficients.
+With data from multiple environments---each one coming from a different intervention on the DGP---we can define an optimization problem that whittles down the plausible set to one that only contains the causal coefficient.

-\subsection{Optimization with Multiple Environments}
+\subsection{Optimization with multiple environments}

-In this section, we leverage multi-environment data to restore the the uniqueness of the causal coefficients as the solution of optimization.
+In this section, we leverage multi-environment data to restore the uniqueness of the causal coefficient as the solution of an optimization problem.

-\parhead{Narrowing down the optima set by environments.} As discussed in \Cref{sec:estimation}, the causal coefficients are generally nonidentifiable by optimizing \Cref{eq:v2} with i.i.d. data.
-To restore identifiability, we turn to the setting described in \Cref{sec:assumption}, where we observe data from multiple environments.
+\paragraph{Narrowing down the optima set by environments.} As discussed in \Cref{sec:estimation}, the causal coefficient is nonidentifiable by optimizing \Cref{eq:v2} with i.i.d. data.
+We turn to the setting where we observe data from multiple environments to achieve identifiability.

-We assume the invariance property as in \Cref{eq:invariance}, and that the environments are heterogeneous.
+We assume the invariance property as in \Cref{eq:invariance} across environments and that the environments are heterogeneous.
 Heterogeneous environments can be constructed by (hard) interventions which actively fix a variable at a specific value during the data generation.
-They can also be constructed by (soft) interventions where the changes in DGP are passively observed rather than actively introduced \citep{eberhardt2007interventions}.
-For soft interventions, the heterogeneity might come from varied physical factors such as space and time preserved in the observed data.
-For example, when studying the effect of health measurements on the chance of cancer, the environments can be different hospitals from which the data are collected \citep{winkler2019association}.
+They can also be constructed by (soft) interventions where the changes in the DGP are passively observed rather than actively executed \citep{eberhardt2007interventions}.
+For example, the heterogeneity might come from varied physical factors such as space and time.
+When studying the effect of health measurements on the chance of cancer, the environments can be different hospitals from which the data are collected \citep{winkler2019association}.